javalikescript/luajls/README.md

 Just drop the *jls* folder in your Lua path.

-The only required dependency is Lua 5.4.
+The only required dependency is Lua.
 Optional dependencies are C-based or plain Lua modules such as *luafilesystem*, *luasocket*, *luv*, *lua-openssl*, *lua-cjson*.
 By example, the file system manipulation requires one of the *luafilesystem* or the *luv* dependent module.
 The recommended dependency is *luv* as it will provide you a uniform support of the *io*, *lang* and *net* packages.